 Looking for a job while employed is no easy task.
-Use these tips to maximize your holiday time off.
-[TWEET]
+Use these tips to maximize your job search during the holiday season.

 Time is like a vacuum; it abhors emptiness and strives to fill the space with anything available.
 This is the basis for the popular Parkinson’s Law — “Work expands so as to fill the time available for its completion.”
-Whether you spend your time binging on Netflix or updating your LinkedIn profile, there is one rule; you WILL use the time.
+Whether you spend your time binge-watching shows on Netflix or updating your LinkedIn profile, there is one rule: You WILL use the time.
 Make an effort to use it wisely.

 The day is easily divided into three or four equal parts.
-One part already is taken for sleep.
+One part is already taken by sleep.
 During the holidays, this leaves two more periods to spend wisely.
 First, do not neglect to enjoy your well-deserved vacation.
 This is a time to rest and enjoy your family.
-Go ice-skating at the mall.
-Spend the night watching old Christmas reruns with the children.
-Plan some time to go out and enjoy the festivities.
-The other eight hours are best spent for “me time” and looking for a job.
+Go ice-skating at the mall, spend the night watching old Christmas reruns with the children, and plan some time to go out and enjoy the holiday festivities.
+Meanwhile, use the other eight hours for “me time” and looking for a job.

 Sometimes it may not be about looking for a job but preparing yourself for future possibilities instead.
 Use the holiday season to renew certifications, take a class or two to increase your skills, or visit the local college career center for advice.
 Most universities and colleges offer two-week classes in many elective subjects.
 This may be a great time to learn social media management or office productivity.

-Many local governments and career centers also offer career training during the holidays.
+Many local government and career centers also offer career training during the holidays, as well.
 Resume writing classes will help polish your top career marketing tool and provide you with the skills needed in the future.
-Some centers even offer mock interviews to help prepare you for the tough questions.
+Some centers even offer mock interviews to help prepare you for tough interview questions.

 Holiday vacations can be a goldmine for those wanting to get a jumpstart on their job search before the New Year.
-Free time, stress-free environments, and possibly less applicants make it an optimum planning time.
+Free time, stress-free environments, and possibly fewer applicants make it an optimum planning time.
 Taking this opportunity to prepare, dividing your day into more manageable time frames, and carefully locating jobs are all part of the adventure.
-But don’t worry should you not strike it rich.
-The experience is a training ground in itself.
+Don’t worry should you not strike it rich; the experience is a training ground in itself.